tarwn/lessthandot-hugo/blogs/content/posts/2010-08-26-why-i-sometimes-get-miscellaneous-exclam.md

 exec @hr = sp_OADestroy @mailObj
 ```

 This should kick out the alphabet repeated 256 times, with a <br> tag after each alphabet.
 By examining the result in query analyzer, it should look just fine.
-However, when you go check the email that got sent, you&#8217;ll find parts of the text that look like this:
+However, when you go check the email that got sent, you'll find parts of the text that look like this:

 <code class="codespan">abcdefghijklmnopqrstuvwxyz<br />
 abcdefghijklmnopqrstuvwxyzabcdef! ghijklmnopqrstuvwxyz<br />